BerneStober/Twitter-Insult-and-Therapy-bot/README.md

 I advise you to have a second account to use for testing the bot and seeing how it responds.
 I did this during the writing and debugging of the bot.

-I hopy you enjoy this and if you happen to extend the functionality, please do hsare it with the Github community.
+I hopy you enjoy this and if you happen to extend the functionality, please do share it with the Github community.